Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

 \section{Generalizations of Cayley graphs}

-The concept of a Cayley graph can be generalized or modified in various ways.
-In this section we discuss three avenues of generalization, with an emphasis on eigenvalues of such generalized Cayley graphs.
+The concept of a Cayley graph can be generalized or varied in several different ways.
+In this section we discuss three avenues of generalization and variation, with an emphasis on eigenvalues of such generalized Cayley graphs.